gaplo917/generic-http-benchmark/README.md

 sh all-gatling-benchmarks.sh
 ```

+### 3. During the test, Grab a ☕️ or 🍵 and wait.

-it will output all the `gatling-runner` log to `./logs/`
+- `gatling-runner` output all the logs to `./logs/`

+- gatling reports available in `./reports/`

 ### 4. Study the Gatling reports

-Use the `./logs/ to trace the benchmark report in `./reports/`.
+Checkout the benchmark report in `./reports/`.
 Hope you would have a
-great understanding on your application!
+great understanding of your applications!

 ### (Optional) Grafana Dashboard to view application metrics